-A. Reconsideration of Challenged Media

-- 1. The School District of Escambia County supports the principles of freedom of speech and the right to a redress of grievances inherent in the First Amendment of the United States as well as appropriate Federal and State Statutes, and subsequent court decisions that have been rendered. - 2.
+- A. Reconsideration of Challenged Media - 1.
+The School District of Escambia County supports the principles of freedom of speech and the right to a redress of grievances inherent in the First Amendment of the United States as well as appropriate Federal and State Statutes, and subsequent court decisions that have been rendered. - 2.
 Any parent/guardian or resident of the county of the school district may raise objections to resources used in the educational program despite the fact that the individuals selecting such resources were duly qualified to make these selections and observed the criteria for selecting resources. - 3.
 No parent, guardian or resident of the county has the right to determine the reading, viewing or listening resources for students other than their own children. - 4.
-Access to Materials Under Review - Any material challenged on the basis that it contains content that is pornographic or prohibited under F.S.
+Access to Materials Under Review - a.
+Any material challenged on the basis that it contains content that is pornographic or prohibited under F.S.
 847.012 or depicts or describes sexual conduct as defined in F.S.
-847.001(19), unless such material is for a course required by F.S.
-1003.46, F.S.
-1003.42(2) (n)1.g., or F.S.
-1003.42(2) (n)3., or identified by State Board of Education rule shall be placed in a Restricted Access Area of the Library/Media Center within five (5) school days of receipt of the objection and remain unavailable to students of that school shall be placed in a Restricted Access Area of the Library/Media Center until a decision has been made by the Superintendent in consultation with the Coordinator of Media Services, District Materials Review Committee or Board.
-Parent/Guardians may grant permission for their student to check out the material by completing the Permission to Access Restricted Materials form located on the Media Services website and submitting the - c.
+847.001 (19), unless such material is for a course required by F.S.

+1003.46, 1003.42(2) (n)1.g., or F.S.
+1003.42(2) (n)3.
+Or identified by State Board of Education rule shall be placed in a Restricted Access Area of the Library/Media Center within five (5) school days of receipt of the objection and remain unavailable to students of that school until a decision has been made by the Superintendent in consultation with the Coordinator of Media Services, District Materials Review Committee or Board.
+Parent/Guardians may grant permission for their student to check out the material by completing the Permission to Access Restricted Materials form located on the Media Services website and submitting the completed form to the student's school administrator.

+- b.
+The Superintendent, in consultation with the Coordinator of Media Services, shall retain the right to make a determination that a challenge lacks sufficient facts to support a preliminary finding that the material contains content that is pornographic or prohibited under F.S.
+847.012.
+In such case, the challenged material will remain in circulation during the review process. - c.b.
 All other challenged material will remain in circulation during the pendency of the review process.
 Parents may at any time opt their child out of all materials currently under review which remain in circulation.
 See section 9.B.
 Student Access to Library/Media Center and Classroom Library Collections. - 5.
 A decision to sustain a challenge shall not be interpreted as a judgment of irresponsibility on the part of the professionals involved in the original selection and/or use of the resource.
-Professional personnel shall not be punished or have their employment affected by decisions reached by the District Materials Review Committee or the Board. - B. Procedures for Reconsideration of Materials completed form to the student's school administrator.
+Professional personnel shall not be punished or have their employment affected by decisions reached by the District Materials Review Committee or the Board. - B. Procedures for Reconsideration of Materials